Probing Multimodal LLMs as World Models for Driving: EXPERIMENTAL STUDY

+\textbf{Dataset. } For each question from (1)--(5), we experiment with two sets, the first set is of real, on-the-road footage collected by the authors, and the second set is generated by \METHOD{}.
+For question (6) we rely on \METHOD{} to generate (rare/weird) open set scenes that are hard to capture in real streets.
+For each of these questions ((1)--(6)), we collect 20 videos in simulation; since each video is parsed in a grid of $3$, $6$, and $9$, the total number of videos of a question is $60$ in simulation and an additional $60$ in real footage (similarly from 20 videos) for questions (1)--(5).
+For question (7), we use \METHOD{} to generate trajectory choices over the road surface and static objects, in five scenes and four scenarios per scene, leading to $20$ datapoints.

-\textbf{Prompting. }Alongside these frames, we must provide an appropriate text prompt to obtain the response.
-The prompt must inform the model of the format of the image, that the frames come from a camera fixed on a moving car, and obtain a response to the relevant question.
-This is shown in an example prompt in Figure~\ref{fig:vid-setup} which queries whether the ego vehicle is experiencing traffic or no traffic.
+\textbf{Prompting. }Alongside frames, we must provide an appropriate prompt which informs the model of the format of the image, that the frames come from a camera fixed on a moving car, and obtain a response to the relevant question.
+This is shown in an example prompt in Fig.~\ref{fig:vid-setup} which queries whether the ego vehicle is experiencing traffic or no traffic.
 We follow a similar format when prompting for ego actions and the other actors behavior scenario.
-We ask to describe what is likely going on in each frame to guarantee the model understands it is parsing a video and in the correct frame order, we can then manually validate its explanation for each frame.
+We ask to describe what is likely going on in each frame to guarantee the model understands it is parsing a video and in the correct frame order, we can then manually validate its explanation.
+Additional components asked the model to ``guess'' and answer ``in the following format'' to prevent scenarios where the model reports that it is not confident enough to tell what the answer is.
+The prompts' phrasing was carefully formulated after experimentation with the models' responses, to ensure that the models accurately processed the frames in the correct sequence order, recognized that the footage was from a camera fixed on a moving car, and provided clear, relevant responses to the questions.

-\textbf{Evaluation. } We compare the obtained results from the MLLM to the ground truth given by \METHOD.
+\textbf{Evaluation and reported results. } We compare the obtained results from the MLLM to the ground truth created by the authors.
+Table \ref{tab:accuracy} reports how GPT-4o, Claude3, GPT-4V (being GPT-4 Legacy model as of Sep.
+2024), LLaVA-1.6, InstructBLIP, and MiniGPT4-v2 perform in these cases.
 To further expand on the results of this evaluation process given in Table \ref{tab:accuracy}, we delve into specifics for ego-motion, other actor behavior, open-set, and planning reasoning.
-We provide a more sophisticated analysis focusing on GPT-4V and Claude3 due to their nature as some of the largest models available and the higher levels of reasoning observed in our evaluation.
+We provide a more sophisticated analysis focusing on GPT-4o, GPT-4V (a snapshot of which from March 2024), and Claude3 due to their nature as some of the largest models available and the higher levels of reasoning observed in our evaluation, in addition to tracking the improvements of the top of the line GPT-4 model from March compared to September 2024.